A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection: Practical Applications

 \section{Practical Applications}

 Graph neural networks have been applied to a broad range of disciplines related to time series analysis.
-We categorize the mainstream applications of GNN4TS into six areas: smart transportation, on-demand services, environment \& sustainable energy, internet-of-things, and healthcare. \\
+We categorize the mainstream applications of GNN4TS into seven areas: smart transportation, on-demand services, environment \& sustainable energy, internet-of-things, physical systems, healthcare, and fraud detection. \\

 \textbf{Smart Transportation.} The domain of transportation has been significantly transformed with the advent of GNNs, with typical applications spanning from traffic prediction to flight delay prediction.
 Traffic prediction, specifically in terms of traffic speed and volume prediction, is a critical component of smart transportation systems.
 By leveraging advanced algorithms and data analytics related to spatial-temporal GNNs, traffic conditions can be accurately predicted~\cite{lidiffusion, yu2018spatio, pan2019urban, chen2020multi, lan2022dstagnn, tang2022domain, li2023traffic}, thereby facilitating efficient route planning and congestion management.
 Another important application is traffic data imputation, which involves the estimation of missing or incomplete traffic data.
 This is crucial for maintaining the integrity of traffic databases and ensuring the accuracy of traffic analysis and prediction models~\cite{liang2021dynamic, wu2022multi, kong2023dynamic, shen2023bidirectional, liang2022memory}.
 There is also existing research related to autonomous driving with 3D object detection and motion planners based on GNNs~\cite{tang2023trajectory, mo2023predictive, wang2023sat}, which has the potential to drastically improve road safety and traffic efficiency.
 Lastly, flight delay prediction is another significant application that can greatly enhance passenger experience and optimize airline operations.
 This is achieved through the analysis of various factors such as weather conditions, air traffic, and aircraft maintenance schedules~\cite{cai2021deep, guo2020sgdan}.
 In summary, smart transportation, through its diverse applications, is paving the way for a more efficient, safe, and convenient transportation system.
 The integration of advanced technologies, such as GNNs, in these applications underscores the transformative potential of smart transportation, highlighting its pivotal role in shaping the future of transportation. \\